edoromanodev/photondb/README.md

 # PhotonDB (in-memory)

-A database in pure Python.
-Zero dependencies, maximum simplicity.
+A database in pure Python with zero dependencies.

 ## What is it?